Percolation games, probabilistic cellular automata, and the hard-core model: Introduction

+In the particular case $q=0$ (corresponding to the trapping game), it was already known that the PCA has an invariant distribution which is Markovian in space which has made it possible to compute the generating function of directed animals enumerated according to their area alone).
+This case also has strong connections to the hard-core lattice gas model in statistical physics (which has various applications, for example to the modeling of communications networks) -- see Section \ref{sec:hardcore} of this paper.
+The case $(p,q)=(1/2,0)$ in particular relates to the measure of maximal entropy of the golden mean subshift in dynamical systems -- see \cite{eloranta} and also~\cite{mairesse_marcovici_IJFCS17}.
+A link between the hard-core PCA $A_{p,0}$ and the trapping game was already mentioned by \cite{leborgne}.
+As far as we know, the ergodicity of $A_{p,0}$ has not been previously observed.
+It is a particular case of our Theorem \ref{thm:2d}, but it also follows from simpler methods which are a special case of those discussed in Section \ref{sec:converse}.

-Our proof of Theorem~\ref{thm:2d} follows almost identical steps for the PCA $B_p$ (and the target game) as for $A_p$ (and the percolation game).
-However, in some respects the two cases are very different.
-In particular, for the percolation game, combining Theorem~\ref{thm:2d} with known methods permits an explicit description of the distribution of game outcomes along a diagonal, as a Markov chain.
-Consequently, we show that the probability that the first player wins the percolation game or the origin is closed is
+Indeed, for the trapping game, combining the ergodicity of $A_{p,0}$ with the Markovian description of the invariant distribution permits an explicit description of the distribution of game outcomes along a diagonal, as a Markov chain.
+Consequently, we show that the probability that the first player wins the trapping game is